Wootric/slate/source/includes/_declines.md

 Attribute | Type | Description
 --------- | ------- | -----------
-id | integer | The id of decline end_user_id | integer | The id of end user created_at | datetime | Datetime representation of when the decline was created updated_at | datetime | Datetime representation of when the decline was lately updated user_id | integer | The id of user survey_id | integer | Id of the survey to which the decline belongs
+id | integer | The ID of decline end_user_id | integer | The ID of end user created_at | datetime | Datetime representation of when the decline was created updated_at | datetime | Datetime representation of when the decline was last updated survey_id | integer | ID of the survey to which the decline belongs

 ## Get All Declines